Court judgments

-If you have been taken to court by a creditor who says you owe money, you may end up with a court judgment against you.
+If you’ve been taken to court by a creditor who says you owe money, you may end up with a court judgment against you.
 A court judgment is a decision by the court that you owe the money.

 Download PDF

-WHAT TO DO IF THERE IS A COURT JUDGMENT AGAINST YOU FOR A DEBT
+WHAT TO DO IF THERE’S A COURT JUDGMENT AGAINST YOU FOR A DEBT

-A court judgment means that the court has decided you owe the debt to the ‘judgment creditor’.
-Depending on where you live, the court might be called either the local court or the magistrates court.
+A court judgment means the court has decided you owe the debt to the ‘judgment creditor’.
+Depending on where you live, the court might be called either the local court or the magistrates’ court.

 The laws in each state and territory about the debt vary.